 El Paso, TX.
 Chiropractor, Dr. Alex Jimenez has treated numerous types of injuries and conditions.
-Dr. Jimenez knows the basics of fibromyalgia and understands the best options one should take to achieve overall relief from their pain, fatigue and discomfort.
+Dr. Jimenez knows the true causes of fibromyalgia and understands the best options one should take to achieve overall relief from their pain, fatigue and discomfort.

 What It Is:

-Symptoms can begin after infection, physical trauma, surgery, or psychological stress.
-With other cases, symptoms gradually accumulate over time with no one triggering event.
+Symptoms can begin after an infection, physical trauma, surgery, or psychological stress.
+In other cases, symptoms gradually accumulate over time with no one triggering event.

 Symptoms of fibromyalgia include:

 - Cognitive difficulties: A symptom commonly referred to as “fibro-fog” impairs the ability to focus, pay attention and concentrate.

 - Fatigue: People with fibromyalgia often wake up tired, even though they slept for a long period.
 Sleep is often disrupted by pain, and many with fibromyalgia have other sleep disorders, i.e., restless leg syndrome and sleep apnea.

 - Widespread pain: Pain associated with fibromyalgia is often described as a constant dull ache that keeps going for three months.
 To be considered widespread, the pain must occur on both sides of your body and above and below your waist.

 A person may have two or more co-existing chronic pain conditions: